SerenityOS/serenity/Documentation/CLionConfiguration.md

 > _If you have not built the Toolchain at this point, please do so: `./Toolchain/BuildGNU.sh`_

 > _If you have not built host tools from Lagom at this point, please do so: `./Meta/serenity.sh build` or `ninja -C Build/superbuild-x86_64` after running `cmake -GNinja -S Meta/CMake/Superbuild -B Build/superbuild-x86_64`_

-If you already have the project open, you can go to `File -> Settings -> Build, Execution, Deployment -> CMake` to find these options.

 ## Excluding Build Artifacts